Giladx/Linux-Screen-Off/README.md

 This Simple Script is turning the screen off on Linux X11 systems

-The best way to use it is to copy it to your home folder (or somwhere you like)
+The best way to use it is to copy it to your home folder

+open terminal and run <code> chmod a+x screenoff.sh </code>

-and set a keyboard shortcut for it.
+then set a keyboard shortcut for it.

 save power, enjoy.